mashuaihh/You-Dont-Know-JS/this & object prototypes/ch1.md

 console.log( data.count ); // 4
 ```

-While it is true that this approach "solves" the problem, unfortunately it simply ignores the real problem -- lack of understanding what `this` means and how it works -- and instead falls back to the comfort zone of a more familiar mechanism: lexical scope.

-**Note:** Lexical scope is a perfectly fine and useful mechanism; I am not belittling the use of it, by any means (see *"Scope & Closures"* title of this book series).
-But constantly *guessing* at how to use `this`, and usually being *wrong*, is not a good reason to retreat back to lexical scope and never learn *why* `this` eludes you.

 To reference a function object from inside itself, `this` by itself will typically be insufficient.
 You generally need a reference to the function object via a lexical identifier (variable) that points at it.

 Consider these two functions: